nandy-andy/wikia-assistant/README.md

 # wikia-assistant
-Google Chrome and Mozilla Firefox extension/add-on which makes it easier to use Wikia data
+Google Chrome and Mozilla Firefox extension/add-on which makes it easier to use Wikia